-News & opinion that matter
+News & analyses that matters

 Most recent posts in bigger type–>

 Prior 2 days are in smaller type.

 We are destroying the world’s biodiversity.
 Yet debate has erupted over just what this means for the planet – and us.

 ....Even as the Permian-Triassic extinction event shows the fragility of life, it also proves its resilience in the long-term.
 The lessons of such mass extinctions – five to date and arguably a sixth happening as I write – inform science today.
 Given that extinction levels are currently 1,000 (some even say 10,000) times the background rate, researchers have long worried about our current destruction of biodiversity – and what that may mean for our future Earth and ourselves.

 In 2009, a group of researchers identified nine global boundaries for the planet that if passed could theoretically push the Earth into an uninhabitable state for our species.
 These global boundaries include climate change, freshwater use, ocean acidification and, yes, biodiversity loss (among others).
 The group has since updated the terminology surrounding biodiversity, now calling it “biosphere integrity,” but that hasn’t spared it from critique.

 A paper last year in Trends in Ecology & Evolution scathingly attacked the idea the idea of any global biodiversity boundary.

 ....Yes, life itself survived the Permian-Triassic mass extinction event – but most species did not.
 Believe me, humans probably wouldn’t have survived the tens-of-millions of years that followed the Great Dying: oxygen levels were dangerously low, food would have been scarce, and the world would have looked largely barren and wasted even as some species and ecosystems managed to survive.
 Outside the moral dilemma of extinction, there is no question that if humans push more-and-more species into oblivion there will be impacts on our society – and they could become catastrophic.